-It is important to note that trash may only be placed at the curb after 6 a.m. on the day of pick-up; trash and recycling containers must be removed not later than 8:00 p.m. on collection day.
+It is important to note that trash may be placed at the curb after 6 a.m. on the day of pick-up if you DO NOT have a bear-proof can otherwise it can be put out the night before with a bear-proof can; trash and recycling containers must be removed not later than 8:00 p.m. on collection day.
 This is to prevent wildlife, primarily black bears, from finding trouble in your trash at RVR.
 This also assists in keeping raccoons, coyotes, and domestic animals from getting into and spreading garbage around the neighborhood.

 Q: How does delivery of the US Mail work at RVR?

 A: The central mail facility for all of RVR is located in the foyer of the Ranch House.
 The mail is delivered by the United States Postal Service (USPS) and the mailroom is considered to be a US Postal facility.
 The foyer is open 24 hours a day, year-round for mail pick-up and drop-off.
 While the mail is being delivered, there is no access to the mailroom until the USPS has completed delivery.
 The mail is usually delivered by 6 pm Monday through Saturday.